Teachers' Federation of Puerto Rico

 The Teachers' Federation of Puerto Rico (Federación de Maestros de Puerto Rico, FMPR) is a trade union federation of teachers in Puerto Rico.
 With currently 32,000 members, it is one of the most important non-US-aligned unions in the territory.
 Its primary base is among employees of the Puerto Rico Department of Education.
+In Puerto Rico, it serves as one of the main education unions along the Puerto Rico Teachers Association (AMPR) and Educadores Puertorriqueños en Acción.